BuvinJT/distbuilder/docs/LowLevel.md

 ## Executable Obfuscation

 Code [obfuscation](https://en.wikipedia.org/wiki/Obfuscation_(software)
-is the process of **rewriting** normal, human readbale code, into a form which is very difficult (well, *ideally* impossible) to read, yet still executes in exactly the same manner when run through the target translator (or compiler).
+is the process of **rewriting** normal, human readable code, into a form which is very difficult (well, *ideally* impossible) to read, yet still executes in exactly the same manner when run through the target translator (or compiler).
-The reason one would want to do this to is to protect properiatary work, while sharing source code.
+The reason one would want to do this to is to protect proprietary work, while sharing source code.

 [Opy for Distribution Builder](https://pypi.org/project/opy-distbuilder/)